-Create a piece, or pieces, of sea life-themed art from plastic items that would usually be thrown away.
-From a fish made from bottle caps to penguins formed from milk cartons, we want to see your class’s creativity to help spread awareness of plastic pollution.
+We challenge your class to create an ocean-themed piece of art made from plastic that would usually be thrown away.
+This might be a fish made from bottle caps or a penguin made from plastic milk cartons – we really want to see your class’s creativity!

 HOW TO ENTER

 Simply fill out the entry form below and attach up to 5 photos that clearly display your class’s artwork.